chenlonggang/Adaptive-CSA/README.md

 	2014.10.8: Save and Load function for CSA is OK.Phi class is on the way.
 	           I design three code/decode mehod:three are:pure-gamma,rl+gamma,ALL1,
 			   both are good at different situations.
 	2014.10.8: code Phi array using three methods,it seems right...
+	2014.10.9: I am sure that code is right. leftboundary and rightboundary function are on the way.
+For the backward search, first do a binary search on the sampled anchors,and then decode a block,the costs on binary search and sequence-decode diffs not very much,so decoding from right or left side will not help a lot,so,forget it!